joel-st/shp-icon/readme.txt

 3. Read the plugins help page how to prepare your icons the right way.

 == Changelog ==

+= 1.1.0 =
+* Added the possibility to set class names and anchors
+* Remove block align support => wrap it

 = 1.0.9 =
 * Compatibility check.